ess-dmsc/kafka-to-nexus/documentation/status.md

 An ERROR message represents a more specific problem related to the act of file-writing, for example: a Kafka topic not existing or not being able to reopen the NeXus file.

-Note: these messages can in theory arrive in any order and, also, be separated by other status messages.
+Note: these messages can in theory arrive in any order and, also, be separated by the regular status messages.